At-Home Colored Hair Care Guide

 One of our favorite hair health boosters is using hair oils as a pre-wash treatment.
 Massage into your scalp and strands at least 30 minutes before you wash your hair.
 Better yet, leave it on overnight to give your hair more time to absorb.
 WOW Skin Science offers multiple plant-powered hair oils to hydrate your strands.
 WOW Skin Science Onion Black Seed Hair Oil features Ayurvedic staples to rejuvenate hair health.
 Our 10-In-1 Hair Oil nourishes your strands to fight frizz and seal split ends!
 WOW Skin Science Castor Oil is a multitasking miracle to provide essential moisture that’s stripped from bleaching and hair dyeing.

 To hydrate on-the-go, use WOW Skin Science 10-In-1 Apple Cider Vinegar Mist Tonic as a leave-in treatment.
 It has all the added benefits of a moisturizing tonic, with the balancing benefits of apple cider vinegar.
 It’s a must-have to reinvigorate your strands, refresh dry hair, and boost shine.

 Hair Health is Important

-Regardless of your hair journey, outside irritants like pollution and UV rays will worsen your hair’s health.
+How can I make my hair color last long?
+Regardless of your hair care routine, outside irritants like pollution and UV rays will worsen your hair’s health.
 Especially if you already have damage from constant hair dyeing, bleaching, and heat styling.
 As the year progresses and COVID cases continue to rise, we really recommend you to stay home as much as possible and to do your routine activities, such as getting your hair done, at home.
 You may surprise yourself with how easy it is to do self-care at home!